eam.healthdata.be (Entity Access Management)

 If you are a "Non-Belgium resident", the Mobile phone number field becomes mandatory to allow for the two factor authentication:

-You must indicate your role in the project (Local Study Lead, Local Study Associate or Local Study Support).
-Your role determines your access options in HD4DP2 for this project.
+Your role determines your access options in the HD application for this project and does not necessarily corresponds to the staff structure within your organization.
 Read more about the scope of the roles in User roles in HD4DP v2.

 HD4DP2.0 field